pivotal/docs-tap/authn-authz/binding.hbs.md

 Each of the four roles for users have both a role for namespace scoped resources, as well as a role for cluster scoped resources.
 To ensure that the roles have access to the resources at the correct scoping, you should create bindings for both the namespace scoped resources and the cluster scoped resources.
 For a listing of the roles and cluster roles for each out-of-the-box tap role, see [here](./overview.hbs.md#default-roles).

 There are many ways to manage the binding of a user or group to a role.
 This guide will walk you through how to use Kubernetes manifests to create the binding between a user/group and roles.
-By using a manifest, this will also allow you add or remove users/roles after initial creation by simply applying the updated manifiest.
+By using a manifest, this will also allow you add or remove users/groups after initial creation by updating the manifest and re-applying it via `kubectl`.

 The following is an example of mapping the user "developer-1" to the app-editor" role.